AlexanderQueen/2FAS-GUI-Backup-Decryption-Tool/README.md

 ## 🎯 What is this?

-The **2FAS Backup Decryption Tool** is a user-friendly desktop application that allows you to decrypt and view your 2FAS authenticator app backup files.
+The **2FAS GUI Backup Decryption Tool** is a user-friendly desktop application that allows you to decrypt and view your 2FAS authenticator app backup files.
 Whether you need to migrate to a new device, audit your 2FA tokens, or simply access your backup data, this tool provides a secure and intuitive solution.

 ## 🖼️ Screenshots